sailorproject/sailor/README.md

   local foo = 'Hello world'
   local User = sailor.model("user")
   local u = User:new()
-  u.name = "etiene"
+  u.username = "etiene"
+  u.password = "a_password"
   u:save()
-  -- Warning: this is a tech preview and the model class does not avoid SQL injections yet. page:render('index',{foo=foo,name=u.name}) -- This will render /views/site/index.lp and pass the variable 'foo' and 'name' end function site.notindex(page) page:write('<b>Hey you!</b>')
+  -- Warning: this is a tech preview and some methods of model class do not avoid SQL injections yet. page:render('index',{foo=foo,name=u.username}) -- This will render /views/site/index.lp and pass the variables 'foo' and 'name' end function site.notindex(page) page:write('<b>Hey you!</b>')